 As part of Ministry of Business, Innovation and Employment’s goals of safer, healthier and more affordable homes and buildings, the purpose of this website is to direct and support people through building processes to achieve compliance with the building regulatory environment.
 This is a gateway, or portal page filled with useful links.

 LBPs are designers, carpenters, brick and blocklayers, roofers, external plasterers, site and foundations specialists who have been assessed to be competent to carry out work essential to a residential building’s structure or weathertightness.

-> You can make a complaint if you think the LBP has not met the minimum requirements set by the Building Act, however the Board which considers complaints cannot deal with contractual disputes.
+You can make a complaint if you think an LBP has not met the minimum requirements set by the Building Act, however the Board which considers complaints cannot deal with contractual disputes.

-> BRANZ search and locate tool
+BRANZ search and locate tool

-> The BRANZ digital helpline, a useful directory of building and construction information in New Zealand.
+BRANZ provide a useful directory of building and construction information in New Zealand.

-> Building and construction professionals can also call the BRANZ Helpline – 0800 80 80 85 – for advice.
+Building and construction professionals can also call the BRANZ Helpline for advice on 0800 80 80 85.

-> Consumers can call the Consumer Helpline – 0900 5 90 90 – calls cost $1.99 per minute, plus GST.
+Consumers can call the Consumer Helpline – 0900 5 90 90 – calls cost $1.99 per minute, plus GST.
 Full knowledge of your enquiry may result in you being referred to someone else.